KevinYounGa/dubbodemo/README.md

 # dubbodemo
-a simple dubbo project with maven muti-module dubbo 2.6.2 + zookeeper 3.4
+a simple dubbo project with maven muti-module.

+dubbo 2.6.2 + zookeeper 3.4